merative/spm-ui-upgrade-helper/packages/gatsby-docs/src/pages/overview.md

 - All OOTB rules are loaded.
 - The rules are sorted by length, with the longest items first, inside each of their respective categories `SelectorRemove` and `SelectorReplace`.
 - The `SelectorRemove` rules are applied first, followed by the `SelectorReplace` rules.

-#### Updating the OOTB rules

-If you want to update the OOTB rules so other customers have access to them, [open a PR](https://github.com/IBM/spm-ui-upgrade-helper).

 ### Window Size Tool